 8.)
 Eltz Castle

-This Medieval castle is another one of those standout castles in Germany.
-Sitting grandly atop a hill surrounded by verdant trees and forests on all sides, Eltz castle is one of the only castles that is still owned by the original Eltz family that have owned it for almost a thousand years (it’s been owned by over 33 generations of the family)
+Sitting grandly atop a hill, Eltz castle is one of the only castles that is still owned by the original Eltz family.
+They’ve owned it for almost a thousand years, meaning it’s been owned by over 33 generations of the family.

-Eltz castle is only about 30 minutes away fro the beautiful, ancient city of Koblenz so be sure to pop by Koblenz if at Eltz castle or vice versa.
+Eltz castle is only about 30 minutes away from the beautiful, ancient city of Koblenz so be sure to pop by Koblenz if at Eltz castle or vice versa.

 9.)
 Braunfels Castle